-- Provide strong financial management
+- Promote strong financial planning and management

 - Encouraged the Mayor to set aside funds for long-term retiree health care benefits and helped draft and pass an ordinance establishing a fund for these monies

-A Fresh Approach and Responsible Change:The Board of Aldermen needs to cultivate a culture of continuous improvement.
-Newton needs to be clear about its goals, put resources towards the highest priorities—schools, fire and police, roads and parks, and neighborhoods—and measure the results relentlessly.
+A Fresh Approach and Responsible Change:The city needs to cultivate a culture of continuous improvement.
+We need to be clear about our goals, put resources towards the highest priorities—schools, fire and police, roads and parks, and neighborhoods—and measure the results relentlessly.

 - Listen carefully and respectfully to all perspectives